 This article may contain compensated links.
 See our full disclosure here

-This week we are taking a trip to the incredible Amalfi Coast, a place many of our listeners love or can’t wait to visit.
+We take a trip to the incredible Amalfi Coast, a place many of our listeners love or can’t wait to visit.
 It’s a dream destination for good reason, with a stunning coast line, mountains, a fascinating history, azure blue Tyrrhenian Sea, and, of course, wonderful food.

-In this episode, we talk to Pierpaolo Guida of Joe Banana Limos & Travel (read the bio to learn how this curious name came to be!).
+We talk to Pierpaolo Guida of Joe Banana Limos & Travel (read the bio to learn how this curious name came to be!).
 Their family-run company has been helping travelers explore the coast for over a decade and in normal times Pierpaulo loves taking visitors around the Amalfi Coast, enjoying their laughs and smiles as they soak up the scenery.

 What you’ll learn in this episode

-- The Amalfi Coast, not only has beautiful sea, sky and mountains, but its coastline has been inhabited and terraced for centuries so there is so much of interest to see and admire (“satisfaction for the eyes” as Pierpaulo eloquently puts it!)
+- The Amalfi Coast, not only has beautiful sea, sky, and mountains but its coastline has been inhabited and terraced for centuries so there is so much of interest to see and admire (“satisfaction for the eyes” as Pierpaulo eloquently puts it!)

 - Driving can be fun, but even for the most confident driver, it can be a challenge and at times nerve-wracking.
 The Amalfi Coast roads are pretty much just the one road, originally designed for chariots and donkeys!
 Hiring a driver means you can relax, enjoy the views and scenery and let someone else deal with the unexpected (a road closure due to rockfalls or a long wait, waiting for a crossing goat herder)

 - Take care when you are looking for a good driver or company to take us around the Amalfi Coast.
-Check for Registrations, Insurance, Experience and Reviews
+Check for Registrations, Insurance, Experience, and Reviews

 - The Blue Grotto is popular for a reason, but it can get busy – try the gorgeous White Cave instead

 - Tours can be tailor-made.
-Think about what you want to do, see and eat and don’t be afraid to splurge – the memories will last forever.
+Think about what you want to do, see and eat, and don’t be afraid to splurge – the memories will last forever.
 As Pierpaolo put it, it’s “like a bank for the happiness!”

 - Lots of restaurants can only be reached by boat, or by lots of steps.
 The steps might not be too bad on the way down, but after a long lazy lunch can feel more of a challenge!